VirtuContraFurore/OneNoteMergeAndTrim/README.md

 ### How to set the CROP REFERENCES

 Open your PDF with GIMP and use a bit of trial and error.
 You can set the ruler to "mm" in order to see distances in millimeters.
-The cpdf tools also supports different units like inches or points, please refer to the official cpdf documentation.
+The cpdf tool also supports different units like inches or points, please refer to the official cpdf documentation.

 ### Usage

+single file

 ```
 oneNoteTrime ./destination_directory my_file.pdf
 ```

-or
+or multi-file flavour:

 ```
 oneNoteTrime ./destination_directory *.pdf